 Brands are investing in custom images for their branding and marketing materials.
 And the top two types of design for commercial use today are custom illustration and graphic design.
 As entrepreneurs and marketers, how do you know which one to choose for your projects?

-In this article, we’ll cover the differences between graphic design and illustration.
-And why custom illustrations are better if you want more storytelling in your visuals.
+In this article, we’ll cover the differences between graphic design and illustration and why custom illustrations are better if you want more storytelling in your visuals.
 We’ll also give you a list of the top 12 common types of illustrations you can use commercially.
-And if you stick until the end, a special 15-percent off will be waiting for you in exchange for unlimited custom illustrations.
+If you stick until the end, a special 25-percent discount will be waiting for you in exchange for unlimited custom illustrations.

 Access Unlimited Designs